devonrmcclure/BatteriesIncluded/readme.md

 Batteries Included website.
-Created by Devon McClure (Phinocio) using the Laravel Framework.
+Created by Devon McClure using the Laravel Framework.